 The Northern Adelaide Irrigation Scheme (NAIS) will deliver high quality, climate-independent reclaimed water for agrifood production and export to national or international markets.

-Round one tenders to access water close on 15 November 2017 and round two on 28 February 2018.
+Round one tenders to access water closed on 15 November 2017 and round two are open until 28 February 2018.
 Businesses interested in accessing NAIS water may lodge an expression of interest ahead of a detailed project proposal.

 This project represents a once in a generation opportunity for advanced agribusinesses to secure a long-term supply of reliable, climate-independent water and supply the booming food export markets in Asia and across the globe efficiently, sustainably and profitably.